 Data Quality Monitoring – You’re Doing It Wrong

+Data quality monitoring is the process of automatically monitoring the health of data pipelines and the data that runs through them using machine learning.
 Occasionally, we’ll talk with data teams interested in applying data quality monitoring narrowly across only a specific set of key tables.

 The argument goes something like: “You may have hundreds or thousands of tables in your environment, but most of your business value derives from only a few that really matter.
 That’s where you really want to focus your efforts.”